xuan-hiep/selection-based-cancer-detection/README.md

 ## Results

 ## Limitations & Future Work

+### 1. Limitations
-Classification relied only on deep features, without combining them with classical hand-crafted features.
+- Classification relied only on deep features, without combining them with classical hand-crafted features.
-No data augmentation methods were applied.
+- No data augmentation methods were applied.
-No preprocessing steps were introduced to improve input quality.
+- No preprocessing steps were introduced to improve input quality.

-- Future work:
+### 2. Future work:
 - Apply preprocessing techniques and feature fusion across multiple domains to enhance accuracy.
 - Develop an intelligent CAD system for IDC classification.
 - Explore advanced CNN models such as DenseNet and CapsuleNet, integrated with diverse feature fusion and selection strategies.

 ## Citation
 If you use this repository, please cite: